"... he that breaks a thing to find out what it is

 Order Acarina: Mites

 These are the most abundant and varied of all arachnids.
 However, most are tiny (less than one millimeter in length), and even microscopic.
 Ticks comprise an exception to this rule, since some can be relatively large.
-Ticks usually feed on the bodily fluids of vertebrates, though some are parasites of invertebrates.
-Several species are important vectors of diverse pathogens, like those that cause lime disease.
+Ticks are parasitic and feed on the bodily fluids of their hosts as they pertinaciously hang on to them with legs and sharp mouthparts.
+Many feed on the blood of terrestrial vertebrates, though some invertebrates are not free of their attacks.
+Several species of ticks are important vectors of diverse pathogens, like those that cause lime disease.

 Some velvet mites are also among the giants of their order, and are predators of small invertebrates in leaf litter or under rocks.